In Vitro Diagnostic Medical Device Regulation (IVDR)

 The acronym IVDR stands for In Vitro Diagnostic Medical Device Regulation and it entered into force on May 26, 2017 to replace the In Vitro Diagnostic Directive 98/79 / EC (IVDD).

-Devices for which the conformity assessment procedure pursuant to directive 98/79 / EC did not require the intervention of a notified body, for which a declaration of conformity was drawn up before 26 May 2022 pursuant to this directive and for which the conformity assessment procedure under this Regulation requires the intervention of a notified body, may be placed on the market or put into service until the following dates:
+3b.
+Devices for which the conformity assessment procedure pursuant to Directive 98/79/EC did not require the involvement of a notified body, for which a declaration of conformity was drawn up prior to 26 May 2022 in accordance with that Directive, and for which the conformity assessment procedure pursuant to this Regulation requires the involvement of a notified body, may be placed on the market or put into service until the following dates:

-d) May 26, 2027 for class A devices placed on the market under sterile conditions.
+(c) 31 December 2029, for class B devices and for class A devices placed on the market in sterile condition

 Eureka Lab Division as a manufacturer of class B and C IVD devices undertakes: